jyotendra/express-typescript-sequelize/README.md

 # express-typescript-sequelize
 This project is initial setup for express, sequelize, typescript and webpack.

-# Caution
+### Caution

 To use sequelize-typescript, which I would suggest, you need to checkout the "ts-sqlz" branch with "git checkout ts-sqlz"

+## Spinning the server

-To launch and test the server, got to "server" and "npm install".
+To launch and test the server, go to "server" and "npm install".

 Post installation use "npm start" to spin the server.